SoftUni-Internal/interactive-content/EN/00-Encapsulation/00-Lesson-Introduction.md

 ## In this lesson you will learn:

-**1. What is Encapsulation?**
+**1. What Encapsulation is**

-- Benefits from using Encapsulation
+- Benefits from using encapsulation

 **2. Access Modifiers**

-- What is access modifiers
+- What access modifiers are

 - Their types and usage